alice-heqi/A-B-testing-project/README.md

     - before getting real experiment data, we need make analytic estimation such as the involved metrics’ standard deviation

- --- sample size to estimate the standard deviation: 5000 pageviews ---
+ _ _sample size to estimate the standard deviation: 5000 pageviews_ _

   - std of gross_conversion baseline 0.0202
   - std of retention baseline 0.0549